JessRascal/rts-helpdesk-client-quickstart/client/ticket/attachment.md

 ---
 # Ticket Attachments

-It is possible to add attachments (screenshots, supporting documents, etc.) to the tickets you create.
+It is possible to add attachments (screenshots, supporting documentation, etc.) to the tickets you create.

 ___
 Complete the following to add an attachment to a support ticket:

 - Log into the [RTS helpdesk](https://helpdesk.rts-solutions.net){:target="_blank"}
-- On the main screen, select the ticket you want to add an attachment to (it will change colour to show it's selected)
+- On the main screen, select the ticket you want to add an attachment to (it will change colour to show it is selected)
 - Select **Add** in the **Attachments** section in the side-panel on the right
 ![Add Attachment Button](/assets/images/attachment-add-button.png)
 - In the screen that is displayed, select **Select Files** (or just drag a file on to the screen)